Sam-Macpherson/1920/README.md

 Game about twirling pizzas and selling alcohol.

+## Install packages
+`$ python setup.py develop` will install the necessary packages.

 ## Build and Run
-Make sure you have cx_Freeze installed.
+Make sure you have cx_Freeze installed, it should have come with the `setup.py` command.

-Run `python setup.py build` in the project directory.
+Run `python build_script.py build` in the project directory.

 Navigate to `1920/build/exe.win32-3.8`.